 The Land of the Three Rivers

-The cities of Pasco, Kennewick, and Richland, are among the southernmost cities of Washington State.
+The cities of Pasco, Kennewick, and Richland are among the southernmost cities of Washington State.
 Because of this location, the triumvirate, known as the Tri-Cities, enjoys a unique weather system that is uncharacteristic of places in the northern states.

 The Distinct Climate

-The Tri- Cities real estate region is one such place that reflects man’s ability to adapt to their habitat and be productive in the process.
+The Tri-Cities real estate region is one such place that reflects man’s ability to adapt to their habitat and be productive in the process.

 The Lay of the Land

-The agricultural characteristic of the region has kept the place less industrialized and polluted than its neighboring areas.
+The agricultural character of the region has kept the place less industrialized and polluted than its neighboring areas.
 The area has been experiencing consistent economic growth over the past few years, with Pasco posting the highest growth in all of Washington State.
-This is solid proof that a certain place need not become industrialized to provide good living for its residents.
+This is solid proof that a certain place need not become industrialized to provide a good living for its residents.

-Agriculture has supported the peoples of Tri-Cities and has provided them with a decent source of living for a long time.
+Agriculture has supported the peoples of the Tri-Cities and has provided them with a decent source of living for a long time.
 How long this symbiosis will exist between the land and its people depends on how the residents value and respect the land that has unceasingly sustained them through all of life’s ups and downs.

-There is so much to see and learn in the Tri-Cities region, as there is so much to learn any place that we go to.
+There is so much to see and learn in the Tri-Cities region, as there is so much to learn in any place that we go to.
 The lesson is clear as it is consistent: the people who thrive are those who give back to the land what they have received in abundance.